Rizwankaka/deepseek-r1-chat-nexus/README.md

-# 🤖 Deepseek AI Chat Interface Collection
+# 🤖 Deepseek Reasoning Chat Interface Collection

 A collection of different chat interfaces for interacting with the DeepseekR1 language model through Ollama.
 Features multiple UI options including Gradio, Streamlit, and Chainlit!